Skip to content

 A delicious seafood stuffing recipe served in a baking dish, garnished with fresh herbs, perfect for holidays or special occasions

-Cook the Seafood: After the vegetables have softened, incorporate the diced shrimp and crab meat into the skillet.
+After the vegetables have softened, incorporate the diced shrimp and crab meat into the skillet.
 Stir them in and cook for about 2-3 minutes or until the shrimp turns pink.
 This is your opportunity to infuse the seafood with the flavors of the aromatics.
-Be careful not to overcook the seafood at this stage, as it will continue cooking later in the stuffing.

 A delicious seafood stuffing recipe served in a baking dish, garnished with fresh herbs, perfect for holidays or special occasions

-Add the Seasonings: Sprinkle in the Old Bay seasoning, fresh parsley, and lemon juice.
+Sprinkle in the Old Bay seasoning, fresh parsley, and lemon juice.
 These ingredients will not only season the seafood but also give it a bright, zesty flavor.
-Stir everything together to coat the seafood evenly in the seasoning and herbs.

 A delicious seafood stuffing recipe served in a baking dish, garnished with fresh herbs, perfect for holidays or special occasions